 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial output increased 5.0% year-on-year in seasonally-adjusted terms in March, which contrasted February's 2.8% decrease.
+Industrial output rose 3.7% year-on-year in seasonally-adjusted terms in June, which followed May's 3.0% increase.

-According to a preliminary reading, GDP dropped 3.3% on a seasonally-adjusted quarter-on-quarter basis in the first quarter, contrasting the 0.2% expansion seen in the fourth quarter of last year and marking the sharpest downturn since Q2 2020.
+According to a preliminary estimate, GDP shrank 0.2% on a seasonally-adjusted quarter-on-quarter basis in the second quarter, contrasting the 2.5% increase recorded in the first quarter.

 July 21, 2022

 Industrial output rose 3.0% year-on-year in seasonally-adjusted terms in May, which contrasted April's 1.3% decrease.

 Consumer confidence fell to minus 32.5 in June, down from minus 30.1 in May.